 Stickers

-Stickers and things like these activity packs would be good options for both cars and planes.
+Stickers are a good option for travel by both car and plane.
 Never underestimate the amount of time a toddler can be kept occupied with a simple notebook and a pack of stickers.

 Tinker Bell Gift ideas